jettmarlowe/til/machine_learning/softmax_activation_function.md

 # Talking about Softmax Function with a Cat

-cat, to neural network: what? you delivered log-counts to me? this isn't what I wanted!
+cat, to neural network:
+> what? you delivered log-counts to me? this isn't what I wanted!

-neural network: oops
+neural network:
+> oops

+softmax:
-softmax: I can help
+> I can help

-neural network: okay
+neural network:
+> okay

+softmax:
-softmax: hand me those log-counts, please.
+> hand me those log-counts, please.  <br>
-         first let's get some counts out of that. just take the exponent of the log-counts. nice work. then do some dividing. oh and normalize the counts. now you have a nice probability distribution. look, it's all positive numbers. and it sums to 1!
+> first let's get some counts out of that. just take the exponent of the log-counts. nice work. <br>
+> then do some dividing. oh and normalize the counts. we want them to be between 0 and 1.  <br>
+> now you have a nice probability distribution. <br>
+> look, it's all positive numbers. and it sums to 1!

+cat:
-cat: meow that's more like it.
+> meow that's more like it.